jenonefat/scraping-fun/README.md

 all the job listings (id=ResultsContainer).
 I then narrowed down my search to find *just* the job elements so that I could iterate through them to grab the job features I cared about: the title of the job, the company name, and the job location.
+I further specified my results by filtering down to only those jobs that required the use of Python; I did this by grabbing only the job elements that had "python" in the title.
+However, I also needed to grab other desired features of the Python jobs, so I had to backtrack in the DOM hierarchy to access the element that contained all the other job information for *just* the Python listings : (h2_element.parent.parent.parent).
+After grabbing the title, company, and location info for each Python job, I decided I also wanted to include the application link; I accomplished this by iterating through each HTML line containing a link tag ("a"), and accessing the 'href' attribute only from those lines that had "apply" in the line text.